Watchdog Mode // Alerts and one-tap fixes

 • >Alerts before users notice

-• >Fix issues with button taps, no typing
+• >Approve fixes with button taps, no typing

 SYSTEM_STATUS